YuHengCAO2000/work-of-master/README.md

 # work-of-master
-This is a project for prediction for mechanical and optimization for process parameters in L-PBF
+This is a project: prediction for mechanical and optimization for process parameters in L-PBF
 ## English:
 ### Program description:
 #### CIRM Part: